aarongustafson/pwa-widgets/README.md

 ### The `Widget` Object

 Each Widget is represented within the `Widgets` interface as a `Widget`.
-Each Widget’s representation includes the original `WidgetDefinition` (as `definition`), but is mainly focused on providing details on the Widget’s current state and enables easier interaction with the Widget Host(s):
+Each Widget’s representation includes the original `WidgetDefinition` (as `definition`), but is mainly focused on providing details on the Widget’s current state and enables easier interaction with the <a href="#dfn-widget-host">Widget Host</a>(s):

 ```js
 {